The Ultimate Guide to Waiver Wire & FAAB Strategy

 Waiver Priority

-For lack of better wording, your waiver priority depends on your priorities.
-If you sit atop and only move down once you make a claim, it may make sense to sit and wait for a significant injury, QB change, etc. The only time this strategy would not work is if you stream any position (more on that later).
-Other ways to utilize this style is in trades, blocking other teams from a player/position of need, and setting your roster for the playoffs.
+Your waiver priority usually depends on your priorities (no pun intended).
+If you sit atop your league as the next manager to make a claim, it may make sense to sit and wait for a significant injury, QB change, etc. The only time this strategy would not work is if you stream a onesie position (see below).

 First Come, First Served